ndaversa/hubot-victorops-bot/README.md

 # Hubot Victorops Bot
-Quickly page the person on call in victorops
+A hubot script to quickly view or page the person on call in victorops

 ###Dependencies
 - coffee-script